peterpeterparker/tsdoc-markdown/docs.md

 | Name | `hello` |
 |Type| `(world: string) => string` |
 |Parameters| |

-| Returns the list of neurons controlled by the caller.
+Returns the list of neurons controlled by the caller.

+# Const

 If an array of neuron IDs is provided, precisely those neurons will be fetched. |